- Fire Inspection

 Fire Lanes and Parking Restrictions

-Fire lanes are required to allow the Abbotsford Fire Rescue Service to access the site and perform fire fighting functions.
-The British Columbia Building Code requires that: Fire lanes must be a minimum 6m wide, 5m high and have a 12m center line radius.
+Fire lanes are put in place to allow the Abbotsford Fire Rescue Service access to the site so they can perform fire fighting functions.
+The British Columbia Building Code requires that: Fire lanes must be a minimum 6 metres wide, 5 metres high and have a 12 metre center line radius.

-- If a dead-end is over 90m in length a fire truck turnaround must be installed.
+- If a dead-end is over 90 metres in length, a fire truck turnaround must be installed.

 - Turnarounds and fire lanes must be a solid surface that safely supports the weight of our heaviest apparatus.